smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 This document assumes a general familiarity with at least the concept of an abstract syntax tree (AST), and moderate familiarity with C++ templates.
-Some familiarity with the Clang AST is helpful but not necessary; see :doc:`IntroductionToTheClangAST` and :doc:`InternalsManual` (section "The AST Library").
+Some familiarity with the Clang AST is helpful but not necessary; but see :doc:`IntroductionToTheClangAST` and :doc:`InternalsManual` (section "The AST Library") if you want some more background before diving in.

 The document's main focus is on how the language feature of templates is represented in the Clang AST, especially in the form it takes after